peterhinch/micropython-async/v3/as_demos/monitor/README.md

 Consequently if `max_instances=1` and multiple instances are launched, a warning will appear on the host; the pin will go high when the first instance starts and will not go low until all have ended.
+The purpose of the warning is because the existence of multiple instances may be unexpected behaviour in the application under test.

 ## 1.3 Detecting CPU hogging